sALTWATER FORTIFIES EARTHEN ASH

-The solution solutions to humanity challenges now and in the future are often found by carefully examining history.
-In my artistic work I study origins, patterns in nature, distances in viewing, while working on the poetics of space to develop relationships in composition.
-These works have been described as ‘sublime timescapes‘ and ‘aesthetic resonances‘ motivated by the desire to cultivate and preserve Geological Empathy.
+Solutions to humanity’s challenges, now and in the future, can be found by carefully examining history.
+In my artistic research I study origins, patterns in nature, and distances in viewing, while working on the poetics of space to develop relationships in composition.
+These visual and installation artworks have been described as ‘sublime timescapes’ and ‘aesthetic resonances’ motivated by the desire to cultivate and preserve Geological Empathy.

 My personal ethos is that facts generate healthier creations than ideas alone, and therefore have rooted my multidisciplinary artistic practice in ongoing skill development in visual arts and design, photography (analogue/darkroom/digital), installations, music, writing and poetry, sculpture (clay, stone, mixed media materials).
 My educational background involves interior architecture, communications, social psychology, personal study of human behavior and biology, rooted in my upbringing near forests, prairie preserves, nuclear power generation, alongside ongoing interests in technology, geology, archeology, architecture and built environments.
 The study of Roman Concrete aligns with the way water and earth materials interact.
 The fundamental concepts of properly understanding nature, in my eyes, become metaphorically apparent in social constructions.
 In this way, the effects and actuality of construction may offer beneficial cultural relational activity between the Nordics, Italy, and the Americas, with the potential to extend throughout Asia and Europe.
 Additional partnerships can be considered, such as the Enel Foundation, Norges Geologiske Undersøkelse and other Geoscience organisations.

-The work can reside in the framework of land-art “mark making” viewable by air, a sculpture significant to contemporary symbology (potential referenced by monoliths such as Easter Island), a mosaic or façade pigmented with relevant meaningful design, an installation by applied use of photogrammetry, pattern development, and/or displaying the results of ongoing research the study of nuanced differences in environmental interactivity between the chemistry.
-I also look to study and work with the ways pozzolana affords spacial, visual, acoustical, and design purposes.
+Pozzolana (working title) aims to look at knowing as a concretization of intuition, pursued and developed to recover lost knowledge, to then examine ways of introducing meaning into the public through art and cultural work.
 Publishing research, photographs and records from site-specific investigations into the caves, cisterns, and the potential of transversing the Appian Way can generate an ongoing artistic production related to Roman Concrete by creating images (still and moving), sound and performance with dance and vocalisation.
-These proposals are based on my artistic work influenced by Joseph Beuys, Nam June Paik, Kimsooja, Jennifer Steinkamp, Robert Smithson, James Turrell, Olafur Eliasson, Gerhard Richter, among others in music, dance, and architecture.
+These proposals are based on my artistic work influenced by Joseph Beuys, Nam June Paik, Kimsooja, Jennifer Steinkamp, Robert Smithson, James Turrell, Olafur Eliasson, Gerhard Richter, Tricia Brown, among others in music, dance, and architecture.

 Bibliography (to be continued, copyright remains with the publications)